 In addition to adult advisers, every student is also assigned a Peer Advising Fellow (PAF) – an upperclass student who provides academic, social, and extracurricular advice from the peer perspective.
 Along with proctors, PAFs ensure a smooth transition to the College by meeting with students one-on-one throughout the year to provide academic counsel.
 Take an inside look at what it means to be a PAF!

-Proctors are graduate students and administrators who live in the freshman dorms and seek to promote community among small living units called entryways.
-In addition to the social and community-building aspect of their work, proctors also serve on the Board of Freshman Advisers (BFA) and therefore advise seven to 10 students per entryway.
+Proctors are graduate students and administrators who live in the first-year dorms and seek to promote community among small living units called entryways.
+In addition to the social and community-building aspect of their work, proctors also serve on the Board of First-Year Advisers (BFA) and therefore advise seven to 10 students per entryway.
 Proctors also serve as an excellent source of information about academics and the first-year experience for all students in their entryway.

 Resident Deans of First-Year Students

-Finally, each student is assigned to one of four Yards, each overseen by a Resident Dean of Freshmen (RDF).
-RDFs are themselves academic advisers and are responsible for the overall academic and social well-being of students in their Yard.
-Therefore, RDFs are an excellent resource for counsel on matters ranging from course selection and mid-term grades to summer opportunities and concentration exploration.
+Finally, each student is assigned to one of four Yards, each overseen by a Resident Dean of First-Year Students.
+Resident Deans are themselves academic advisers and are responsible for the overall academic and social well-being of students in their Yard.
+Therefore, Resident Deans are an excellent resource for counsel on matters ranging from course selection and mid-term grades to summer opportunities and concentration exploration.